 \section{Abstract}

-The observations of fully-charm tetraquark states in the LHCb, CMS and ATLAS experiments suggested the existence of the hadron molecule of two-charmonium states, which may also imply the bound states in the three-charmonium systems.
+The observations of fully-charm tetraquark states in the LHCb, CMS and ATLAS experiments suggested the existence of the hadronic molecules of two-charmonium states, which may also imply bound states in the three-charmonium systems.
 In this work, we study the possible bound states in the triple-$\eta_c$ and triple-$J/\psi$ systems with $J^{PC}=0^{-+}$ and $1^{--}$, respectively.
-In QCD sum rules, we calculate the two-point correlation functions and spectral functions up to the dimension four gluon condensate.
+In QCD sum rules, we calculate the two-point correlation functions and spectral functions up to the dimension-four gluon condensate.
 We use the iterative dispersion relation approach to deal with the five-loop banana integrals, which significantly improves the computational efficiency.
-Our results show that the masses of triple-$\eta_c$ and triple-$J/\psi$ states below the corresponding mass thresholds, supporting the existence of such three-body bound states.
+Our results show that the masses of triple-$\eta_c$ and triple-$J/\psi$ states lie below the corresponding mass thresholds, supporting the existence of such three-body bound states.

 \textit{\textbf{Introduction.}} \textemdash \, Over the past half-century, the search for multiquark states has always been a very intriguing research topic in hadron physics.
-Since 2003, there has been a resurgence of such investigations as the observation of numerous good candidates, such as the hidden-charm pentaquarks $P_c/P_{cs}$, doubly-charm tetraquark $T_{cc}^+$, fully-charm tetraquark $X(6900)$, and so on~\cite{ParticleDataGroup:2024cfk,Chen:2016qju,Guo:2017jvc,Liu:2019zoy,Brambilla:2019esw,Guo:2019twa,Chen:2022asf,Liu:2024uxn,Zhu:2024swp}.
+Since 2003, there has been a resurgence of such investigations following the observation of numerous good candidates, such as the hidden-charm pentaquarks $P_c/P_{cs}$,the doubly-charm tetraquark $T_{cc}^+$, the fully-charm tetraquark $X(6900)$, and so on~\cite{ParticleDataGroup:2024cfk,Chen:2016qju,Guo:2017jvc,Liu:2019zoy,Brambilla:2019esw,Guo:2019twa,Chen:2022asf,Liu:2024uxn,Zhu:2024swp,Wang:2025sic}.